JerryUrena/Set-Up-a-Blazor-Hybrid-Project-from-Scratch-with-MAUI-and-WebAssembly/npm.md

-# How to Add NPM to Your Blazor App
+# How to Add NPM to Your Blazor Hybrid App

 ## Overview
 The sky is the limit!
 The idea is to have everything available.
 Since Blazor is relatively new, there aren’t many packages, but don’t worry.
 I will show you how to include NPM packages with your Blazor Hybrid app and make everything bulletproof by adding TypeScript.
 Since Microsoft does not natively support `.ts` or `.js` files, we’ll include that support.
 Microsoft will be jealous! 😄